Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Papionoideae (page 1)

 Sonoran Desert Beans

 The most diverse and familiar of the Bean Subfamilies.
 The others are Mimosoideae and Ceasalpinioideae.
-Flowers are strongly bilaterally symmetrical - i.e. a pea-like flower.
+Flowers are strongly bilaterally symmetrical - i.e. a pea flower.
 Fruit is a legume, although some species have one-seeded bean pods.
 Leaves of many species are once compound.
 Herbs, vines, shrubs and trees.

 Desert Ironwood